watchexec/cargo-watch/README.md

 [releases]: https://github.com/passcod/cargo-watch/releases

+### RLS is slow while using cargo watch, or vice versa, or it's waiting for the project lock a lot

+Cargo builds (and checks, and clippy, and tests because the tests have to be built) take out a lock on the project so two cargo instances don't run at the same time.
+That may include language servers like RLS (and possibly RA)!
+So your editor might be fighting with cargo watch for the lock when you save.

+There's not really a way around this.
+Either stop using cargo watch, or stop using RLS/RA, or accept that whenever you save there may be some slowdown for a little while.
+While I'm investigating ways to make this less of an issue, there's not going to be a quick fix anytime soon.

 ### On Windows 7 (or lower): "failed to add to job object: Access denied (OS Error 5)"

 Cargo Watch versions 5.0.0 and up (and watchexec versions 1.3.0 and up) [do not